git-hulk/tcpkit/README.md

-   -s snaplen, Snarf snaplen bytes of data from each packet rather than the default of 1500 bytes -S file, Push packets to lua state if the script was specified -t threshold, Print the request lantecy which slower than the threshold, in units of Millisecond -p protocol, Parse the packet if the protocol was specified (supports: redis, memcached, http, raw) -P stats port, Listen port to fetch the latency stats, default is 33333
+   -s snaplen, Snarf snaplen bytes of data from each packet rather than the default of 1500 bytes -S file, Push packets to lua state if the script was specified -t threshold, Print the request lantecy which slower than the threshold, in units of Millisecond -w file, Write the raw packets to file
+   -p protocol, Parse the packet if the protocol was specified (supports: redis, memcached, http, raw) -P stats port, Listen port to fetch the latency stats, default is 33333